-The legend that is Dame Shirley Bassey began life in Tiger Bay, Cardiff, the daughter of a Nigerian father and English mother.
-Shirley was the youngest of seven children and despite her parents divorcing when she was very young, she enjoyed a close family relationship.
+The legend that is Dame Shirley Bassey began life in Tiger Bay, Cardiff in January 1937.
+The daughter of a Nigerian father and English mother, Shirley was the youngest of seven children and despite her parents divorcing when she was very young, she enjoyed a close family relationship.

-Already established as a star by virtue of strident big-voiced romps through the likes of Kiss me, Honey Honey, Kiss Me and As Long As He Needs Me, in 1962 Shirley Bassey embarked on a ten-day British tour in the company of leading American arranger/conductor Nelson Riddle.
+Already established as a star by virtue of strident big-voiced romps through the likes of Kiss Me, Honey Honey, Kiss Me and As Long As He Needs Me, in 1962 Bassey embarked on a ten-day British tour in the company of leading American arranger/conductor Nelson Riddle.

 Famous for his work with Judy Garland, Nat King Cole and Frank Sinatra, Riddle was available to work with Bassey as a result of Sinatra’s label move to Reprise, which meant that the singer and his arranger (who was under contract to Sinatra’s previous label, Capitol) were unable to continue their partnership.